George Seifert: San Francisco 49ers (1989–1996)

+Seifert and the Niners had a tremendous 1994 season that saw Young win another MVP award with a historic passer rating (112.8), as the team scored a franchise record 505 points.
+They went 13–3 and dominated their competition in the playoffs, with the closest game being a 38–28 victory over Dallas in the NFC Championship.
+The 49–26 victory over the San Diego Chargers in Super Bowl XXIX was historic as Young threw for six touchdown passes, and Seifert became one of few coaches with multiple Super Bowl championships.

+The 1995 and 1996 seasons saw San Francisco reach the postseason each time only to lose to the Green Bay Packers in the Divisional Round, the latter being a 35–14 rout on the road.
+Walsh had been hired as an offensive assistant prior to the 1996 season, which had been seen in some way as a sign of Seifert's vulnerability as head coach, and he himself thought the year would be like 1994 as "another live-or-die season" (the previous year, he had let defensive coordinator Pete Carroll have the responsibilities of the defense).
 Despite owning the best winning percentage of any NFL head coach in the league's history, 49ers management did not offer an extension on Seifert's contract.
-49ers team president Carmen Policy desired to hire Cal Bears head coach Steve Mariucci to the same position in the 49ers organization.
+49ers team president Carmen Policy desired to hire California head coach Steve Mariucci to the same position in the 49ers organization.
 Policy offered Seifert the opportunity to remain head coach for the final year of his contract, with Mariucci serving as offensive coordinator and head coach-in-waiting.
 Seifert then resigned.
 His 98 wins are still the most in franchise history.

 Carolina Panthers (1999–2001)

 After two years out of the game, Seifert was hired by the Carolina Panthers as head coach.
-He was also de facto general manager as well; the Panthers hadn't had a general manager since Bill Polian's departure in 1997.
-During his first training camp with the Panthers, he told his players that they shouldn't act like wildebeests.
+He was also de facto general manager; the Panthers had not had a general manager since Bill Polian's departure in 1997.
+During his first training camp with the Panthers, he told his players that they should not act like wildebeests.
 He explained that wildebeests usually give up when caught by a lion.
 "Don't be that wildebeest," he said.
 "Don't give up."

 In his first season, Seifert led the Panthers to an 8–8 record, a four-game improvement from 1998.
 The most notable play of that year came when quarterback Steve Beuerlein scored a game-winning touchdown on a fourth-and-five quarterback draw with five seconds left in the fourth quarter to defeat the Green Bay Packers.
 The Panthers went into the final day of the regular season in contention for a playoff berth; however, their victory margin over the New Orleans Saints needed to be 18 points greater than the Packers' margin over the Arizona Cardinals in order to make the playoffs.
 While the Panthers routed the Saints 45–13, the Packers beat the Cardinals 49–24, leaving the Packers ahead on point differential and eliminating the Panthers.